jpmckinney/image-proxy/README.md

     npm start
     curl -I http://localhost:5000/http%3A%2F%2Fwww.opennorth.ca%2Fimg%2Fheader_logo.png/352/72

 The URL structure is `/:url/:width/:height`.
 The `:url` parameter must be escaped/encoded.
 If the remote image's width or height is greater than the given `:width` or `:height`, it will be resized, maintaining aspect ratio, and cropped.
 If smaller, it will be padded with white pixels.
-The equivalent ImageMagick command is:
+The equivalent ImageMagick command for the example URL above is:

-    convert in.jpg -thumbnail 100x100^> -gravity center -extent 100x100 out.jpg
+    convert input.jpg -thumbnail 352x72^> -gravity center -extent 352x72 output.jpg

 The `Cache-Control` header sets a `max-age` of one year.